eslint/eslint/docs/src/integrate/nodejs-api.md

 * `name` (string, optional): The name to use for the test case, to make it easier to find
 * `code` (string, required): The source code that the rule should be run on
 * `options` (array, optional): The options passed to the rule.
 The rule severity should not be included in this list.
+* `before` (function, optional): Function to execute before testing the case.
+* `after` (function, optional): Function to execute after testing the case regardless of its result.
 * `filename` (string, optional): The filename for the given case (useful for rules that make assertions about filenames).
 * `only` (boolean, optional): Run this case exclusively for debugging in supported test frameworks.